Call for talks for Meeting C++ 2022

 In begin of April Meeting C++ 2022 was announced, and since then also the call for talks is technically running and a first set of interesting talks has been submitted.

 As Meeting C++ 2022 is a hybrid conference, taking place online and in Berlin.
 Likely the bigger audience will be online, and speakers are expected to be ready to give their talk online.
 You can submit and edit your talk until June 12th.

-This years conference will be online, and its a unique opportunity to give a talk and start speaking!
+Meeting C++ is looking for all kinds of talks about C++, it is better to submit more talks or talk ideas then to only submit a single talk for you.
+This years conference will be hybrid, and its a great opportunity to give a talk and start speaking!
 Maybe you'd like to learn something new about C++ and like to present what you've learned about a feature of the standard, library or methology?
 If your talk is accepted, you'd be able to give your talk from home or work, or somewhere that fits you best.
 If you have experience with video editing, you also could prerecord your talk.

 Valueing new speakers and diversity

 Your talk is welcome and the C++ community values your contribution!

 I do want to motivate you to submit if you are not in the common group of folks who usually speak at our conferences in C++.
 Your contribution is valuable to the C++ community, and it is always good to hear new voices and views on our language.
 And online speaking offers a unique opportunity that you can contribute to this years conference.
 As a first step you can join the #include discord if you have any questions about speaking or are looking for feedback on your talk ideas.
 Also joining Meeting C++ online gives you a first impression how online C++ events feel for you.
 Meeting C++ online and Meeting C++ 2022 run under the Berlin Code of Conduct.